 Meet the leadership team at our corporate headquarters

-Executive Leadership Bios
+Executive Leadership Team

-As Chief Executive Officer and President, Tim sets the strategic direction for IDI, one of the leading full-service industrial real estate companies in North America.
-Instrumental in IDI’s founding in 1989, Gunter has spearheaded the formation of the company’s long-term ownership portfolio, the expansion of its acquisitions program and the growth of its sustainable development initiatives.
+Chief Executive Officer, North Americaread bio »As Chief Executive Officer, Tim sets the strategic direction for IDI Gazeley North America, one of the leading full-service industrial real estate companies serving the logistics property sector.
+Instrumental in the 1989 founding of IDI, the North American arm of IDI Gazeley, Gunter spearheaded the formation of the company’s long-term ownership portfolio and the growth of its sustainable development initiatives.

-As Executive Vice President and Chief Financial Officer, Linda Booker oversees IDI’s assets, which are valued at just under $1 billion, and is responsible for the company’s financial operations, including accounting, treasury and finance functions.
-She also plays a vital role in the company’s financial planning and forecasting, and regularly works with executives from IDI’s Japanese parent company, Kajima, to ensure the company’s financial strength.
-During the recent financial crisis, Linda helped strengthen IDI’s balance sheet through debt reduction, maintaining the company’s strong lender relationships throughout the process.
-She also supervises the company’s joint venture portfolio, valued at more than $1 billion, maintains relationships with investors and key stakeholders.
+Executive Vice President and Chief Financial Officerread bio »As Executive Vice President and Chief Financial Officer, Linda Booker oversees IDI Gazeley’s North American assets, which are valued at approximately $2 billion.
+She is responsible for financial operations, including accounting, treasury and finance functions.
+During the Great Recession, Linda helped strengthen the platform’s balance sheet through debt reduction, maintaining strong lender relationships throughout the process.
+She also supervises IDI Gazeley’s North America joint venture portfolio, valued at just under $1 billion and maintains relationships with investors and key stakeholders.

-Under his leadership, IDI – which is consistently ranked as one of the top private developers of industrial real estate in North America – has developed 33.7 million square feet of warehouse/distribution space over the past six years.
+Under his leadership, IDI Gazeley – which is consistently ranked as one of the top private developers of industrial real estate in North America – has developed just under 40 million square feet of warehouse/distribution space over the past eight years.
 Additionally, the company has expanded into the markets of Central Florida, New Jersey, Central Pennsylvania, Nashville, Houston and Southwest Ontario under his direction.
-Matt has ten direct reports.

 G. Bryan Blasingame, Jr.